Things I am Learning from my Author Mom

 Stay Calm in the Storm

 When life turns upside down, the best person in the world to call is Mom.
-She is the most calm person in every storm – addressing the drama or chaos in a step by step approach.
+She is the most calm person in every storm – addressing the drama or chaos in a step-by-step approach.
 After the emergency is under control, that’s when it’s time to process and deal with the emotions.

 I’m so proud of Mom for having a dream to write a book and then doing the hard work to bring this dream to reality.
 You can learn more about her book journey on her website – Another Ritch Publication.